BenjaFriend/blog-test/_posts/2017-03-18-what-makes-overwatch-so-good.md

 ##### Meta Game

 The meta game.
-There is a cyclical cycle of which here is &#8220;on top&#8221; in the current patch.
+There is a cyclical cycle of which hero is &#8220;on top&#8221; in the current patch.
 This is very similar to League of Legends that regard, where with very minor patch tweaks, a lot of the community will shift towards one more powerful character.
 This then leads to people having to find a way to counter said character in new and interesting ways.
 The perfect unbalance.

 ##### Unique Characters